Singaporeans say BreadTalk's Lee Kuan Yew bun is in poor taste

 "It is insensitive at any point in time.
 Mr Lee deserves more respect than being linked to a bun which was clearly created as an opportunistic moment.
 Shame on you BreadTalk," Facebook user Agnes Heng posted.

-Singaporeans continued to line on Thursday to say their final goodbyes to Lee.
+Singaporeans continued to queue on Thursday to say their final goodbyes to Lee.
 As of 8:30 a.m., the waiting time was two-and-a-half hours.

 (Reporting By Aradhana Aravindan; Editing by Michael Perry)